Killary Fjord, Boat Tours, Connemara, Co Galway

 Aasleagh Falls

-Leenane is home to the Connemara Seaweed Baths, a small wellness facility where visitors can soak in warm seawater infused with locally harvested seaweed.
-The baths are open year‑round and are a popular way to unwind after a day of walking or kayaking.
+• Connemara Seaweed Baths: A wellness facility in Leenane where visitors soak in warm seawater infused with locally harvested seaweed.
+Open year-round, it’s a practical way to recover after a day on the trails.

-• Leenane Village – The picturesque settlement at the fjord’s head, famous for its role in the 1989 film The Field.
-Visit Gaynor’s Pub for a pint and a slice of local history.
+• Leenane Village: The settlement at the fjord’s head is famous for its appearance in the 1989 film The Field.
+Gaynor’s Pub remains a local institution for food, drinks, and conversation.

-• Delphi Valley – A short seven‑minute drive from the harbour, this valley contains three pristine lakes (Glencullen, Doolough and Finnlough) that drain into the Bundorragha River and ultimately Killary.
+• Delphi Valley: A short drive inland, this valley contains three glacial lakes – Glencullen, Doolough, and Finnlough – that eventually drain into the fjord via the Bundorragha River.

 Practical Information

-The fjord is easily reached by car via the N59 from Galway to Maam Cross, then the R336 north to Killary.
-Regular Bus Éireann services run from Galway and Clifden to Leenane, the main gateway village.
-The nearest airports are Ireland West Airport Knock (≈ 70 km) and Shannon Airport (≈ 150 km).
-The closest train station is at Claremorris, with onward bus connections to Galway and Leenane.
+The fjord is accessed by car via the N59 from Galway to Maam Cross, then the R336 north to Killary.
+Bus Éireann services connect Galway and Clifden to Leenane.
+Free parking is available in Leenane’s town car park and at Rossroe.
+The nearest airports are Ireland West Airport Knock (≈70 km) and Shannon Airport (≈150 km), with Claremorris railway station offering onward bus links.

 Boat Tour Schedule